garret-sm/cop-3701-social-media-sentiment-database/README.md

 There are no significant or unique challenges within this scope that I can notice.

+This program is designed to work out of the box, with no extra code changes required.

 I will be using datagrip as my program of choice.

 As for data sources, I will be utilizing the given data source through this link: